32 Great Christmas Activities and Traditions for Teenagers

 The point is that this entire ritual takes approximately 60 seconds every morning, but it’s the first thing on my kids’ mind when they come down the stairs.

 I also broke down and bought my daughter a fidget Advent calendar.
 She’s 8 and a huge source of Christmas spirit in our house when the tween and teen boys get grumpy.
+She can convince anyone to join in the Christmas fun.

 5. Decorate the Christmas Tree